aceslowman/threejs_procedural/taskell.md

 - Remove the GUI from the Sketch.
 - Rename Toolbar to GUI
 - Rename MapGUI to MapTools, and do so with the other GUI containers.
+- Merge MapTools into TerrainTools.
+MapTools is no longer.
+- Create TerrainGUI, TerrainGUIContainer, and TerrainReducer, and populate with basic parameters.